sjbowen/storyweb/content/takepart/_index.md

 ### Who can take part?
 We're looking for people who:
-* Are aged 17–25 of any background or experience;
+* Are aged 16–25 of any background or experience;
 *	Are passionate, creative thinkers, problem solvers, team players, curious, enthusiastic and responsible;
 *	And, for workshops, live within reasonable travelling distance of Newcastle upon Tyne.

 We hope this project will be as inclusive of everyone’s interests and backgrounds as possible.
 This includes, but is not limited to, people who do not visit museums and young people who identify themselves as: LGBTQIA+; from working class backgrounds; neurodivergent; disabled; having a migrant or refugee experience; from African Diaspora; from South, East and South East Asian diaspora; and/or ethnically diverse.

 ### How can I take part?
-We will design the social media app and interactive museum exhibit in face-to-face workshops with a smaller group of participants and online activities with a larger group of participants.
+We will design the social media app and interactive museum exhibit in face-to-face and online workshops.
+We will also share ideas from workshops online for other people to comment on and add to.
 You can take part in either or both.

 ### What will happen in the design activities?
 Design activities will include sharing how you currently use social media and discuss climate action and other issues, exploring how objects in the Great North Museum: Hancock’s collection relate to these issues, and experimenting with technologies like artificial intelligence and social media chatbots.